raghavendramorisetty/Python-Programs-Files/README.md

-These are python practice program files topic wise
+These are python practice program files topic wise covering all topics